cincheo/ini/README.md

 $ bin/ini -n {node_name} {ini_file} # alternatively set the INI_NODE environment variable
 ```

-For development (JUnit tests), INI uses the ``development`` environment, which defaults to a locally-installed Kafka broker.
-In order to use another Kafka instance, modify the ``ini_config.json`` configuration file to set the right connection parameters.
+For development (JUnit tests), INI uses the ``development`` environment, which defaults to a locally-installed RabbitMQ broker.
+In order to use another RabbitMQ instance, modify the ``ini_config.json`` configuration file to set the right connection parameters.

-Ultimately, once moving an INI program to production, you should modify the ``production`` environment to connect to the production Kafka broker.
+Ultimately, once moving an INI program to production, you should modify the ``production`` environment to connect to the production RabbitMQ broker.
 Then, select the ``production`` environment by setting the ``INI_ENV`` system environment variable to ``production``, or by using the ``--env`` option when running INI.

 ## INI nodes and auto-deployment